-D 2 40 Minutes of the Mastins of Board of Studies in Bouturness held on 20/04/2010 D 3.19 Minutes of the Meeting of Board of Studies in Portuguese held on 20/04/2018.
+D 3.19 Minutes of the Meeting of Board of Studies in Portuguese held on 20/04/2018.
 The Academic Council did not approve the minutes of the meeting of the Board of Studies in Portuguese held on 20/04/2018.
 The Chairperson, Board of Studies was requested to take the matter back to the Board of Studies and then place the same before the Academic Council for approval.
-(Action: AR-PG) D 3.20 Minutes of the meeting of Board of Studies in Journalism and Mass 2 3.23 Communication held on 12/03/2018 and reconvened meeting on 22/03/2018.
+(Action: AR-PG) D 3.20 Minutes of the meeting of Board of Studies in Journalism and Mass Communication held on 12/03/2018 and reconvened meeting on 22/03/2018.
 The Academic Council approved the minutes of the meeting of the Board of Studies in Journalism and Mass Communication held on 12/03/2018 and the reconvened meeting held on 22/03/2018.
-(4) (Action: AR-PG) D 3.21 Minutes of the meeting of Board of Studies in Physics held on 12/04/2018.
+(Action: AR-PG) D 3.21 Minutes of the meeting of Board of Studies in Physics held on 12/04/2018.
 The Academic Council approved the minutes of the meeting of the Board of Studies in Physics held on 12/04/2018.
-(Action: AR-PG) D 3.22 Minutes of the meeting of Board of Studies in Electronics held on 19th April 2018.
+D 0 00 (Action: AR-PG) D 3.22 Minutes of the meeting of Board of Studies in Electronics held on 19th April 2018.
 The Academic Council approved the minutes of the Board of Studies in Electronics held on 19th April 2018.
 (Action: AR-PG) D 3.23 Minutes of the meeting of Board of Studies in History - PG held on 26 th April 2018.
-3.23 The Academic Council approved the minutes of the meeting of the Board of Studies in History- PG held on 26 th April, 2018 with the following suggestions: April, 2018 with the following suggestions.
-Course structure to be submitted as an annexure and not in the minutes.
-2. The Syllabus for the Goa University Admissions Ranking Test (GU-ART) for 2018- 19 to be based on current Goa University TY Syllabus (3 Units) (Action: AR-PG) D 3.24 Minutes of the meeting of Board of Studies in Sociology held on 27 th March 2018.
-The Academic Council approved the minutes of the meeting of the Board of Studies in Sociology held on 27 th March 2018 with the following suggestions: 1.
-Compulsory Courses to be changed to Core Courses.
+The Academic Council approved the minutes of the meeting of the Board of Studies in History- PG held on 26 th April, 2018 with the following suggestions: Course structure to be submitted as an annexure and not in the minutes.
+The Syllabus for the Goa University Admissions Ranking Test (GU-ART) for 2018- 19 to be based on current Goa University TY Syllabus (3 Units) (Action: AR-PG) D 3.24 Minutes of the meeting of Board of Studies in Sociology held on 27 th March 2018.
+The Academic Council approved the minutes of the meeting of the Board of Studies in Sociology held on 27 th March 2018 with the following suggestions: Compulsory Courses to be changed to Core Courses.
 2. Course codes to be corrected.
-(Action: AR-PG) D 3.25 Minutes of the meeting of Board of Studies in Hindi held on 28/03/2018.
+D 2 25 (Action: AR-PG) D 3.25 Minutes of the meeting of Board of Studies in Hindi held on 28/03/2018.
 The Academic Council approved the minutes of the meeting of the Board of Studies in Hindi held on 28/03/2018.
-The Chairperson, Board of Studies was requested to in Hindi held on 28/03/2018.
-The Chairperson, Board of Studies was requested to indicate the number of hours instead of lectures in the Syllabus. in Hindi held on 28/03/2018.
-The Chairperson, Board of Studies was requested to indicate the number of hours instead of lectures in the Syllabus. indicate the number of hours instead of lectures in the Syllabus.
-D 3.26 · unanimously approved by the members.
+The Chairperson, Board of Studies was requested to indicate the number of hours instead of lectures in the Syllabus.
+(Action: AR-PG) D 3.26 Minutes of the meeting of Board of Studies in Marathi held on 23rd & 26th April, D 3.26 ivilnutes of the meeting of Board of Studies in Marathi held on 23rd & 26th Apri